Jaron-Lowe/ios-demos/Associated_Domains_Example/README.md

 # Associated Domains Example
 Example project to showcase Universal Links and Web Credentials working with a client side app.
-Key areas to note are the entitlements file and scene delegate file.
+Key areas to note are the `Associated_Domains_Example.entitlements` and `SceneDelegate.swift` files.

 ## AASA File Example
+The AASA file should be hosted at the root of your domain or in a /.well-known directory.
+It is important that the AASA file have a MIME type of application/json coming from you server but should **NOT** have a `.json` file extension.

 ```json
 {
     "applinks": {